rodic/easy-validation/README.md

 ## Validators

-All validators except `isNotNull` treat properties as optional. that is they validate `null` and `undefined`.
+All validators except `isNotNull` treat properties as optional.
+That is they validate `null` and `undefined`.

 ### areEmails